gmantas93/assignments/README.md

 # Interesting Empirical Projects, Essays and Master Thesis
-This repository contains a few empirical projects, essays and thesis proposals that I wrote during my studies as Master's in Economics student at Tilburg University.
-It should be mentioned that a few projects have been written in collaboration with other colleagues of my Master's program.
-If you are interested, please find attached the aforementioned assignments for the courses of: Applied Economic Analysis 1, Health Economics, Labor Economics, Economics and Psychology of Social Norms and Strategic Behavior and Generational Economics; two thesis proposals and my official Master Thesis based on my second proposal.
+This repository contains a few empirical projects and essays that I wrote during my studies as Master's student in Economics at Tilburg University.
+It should be mentioned that a few projects have been written in collaboration with other colleagues.
+If you are interested, please find attached a few indicative assignments for the following courses: Applied Economic Analysis 1, Health Economics, Labor Economics, Economics and Psychology of Social Norms and Strategic Behavior and Generational Economics.
+In addition, you can find two thesis proposals and my official Master Thesis based on my second proposal.

 ## Applied Economics Analysis 1
 ___